'There are probably clauses in most managers' contracts' - Rodgers happy at Leicester amid Arsenal links | Goal.com

 After snatching another three points late on against Everton on Sunday thanks to a Kelechi Iheanacho winner in injury time - to stay ahead of holders Manchester City - Rodgers was asked what his future holds, only to pour cold water over talk of a departure.

 "Listen, there are probably clauses in most managers' contracts," he told Sky Sports.
-"It's all hypothetical.
+"It's all hypothetical - you guys in the media need to write things.

 "We got a brilliant win.
 We came back very well.
 I made a change eight, nine months ago.
 I feel so happy.
 We still have a lot of work to do.